 Barnyard Buddies Program: Morningside Nature Center has a farm, e-i-e-i-o!
 On this farm, youngsters, with an adult, can meet and greet farm animals by helping staff with afternoon feeding on the Living History Farm.
 This program is free, but the animals love donations of carrots, squash, apples, sweet potatoes and melons (please give these items to a staff member and not directly to the animals).
 With a sheep here, and a cow there, learning about heritage breeds is fun!
 This program takes place Wednesdays at 3 p.m. at the Living History Farm.

 Frogs and Friends Friday: At the Frogs and Friends Friday program, children, with an adult, can join a Morningside Nature Center animal caretaker for an exciting and educational program featuring live amphibians and reptiles.
 Youngsters, with an adult, can join an animal caretaker for an exciting and educational program featuring live amphibians and reptiles.
 This free program begins at 2 p.m. in the Education Building.
-Remaining Frogs and Friends Friday dates are April 7 and May 5.
+The final Frogs and Friends Friday date is May 5.

 Art Exhibitions at the Historic Thomas Center Galleries:

 --82ºW / Six Degrees of Separation showcases the work of eight contemporary Cuban artists, and is part of the regional Bulla Cubana celebration of Cuban culture.
 It continues in the Main Gallery through May 12.

 --Showcasing Student Art - Secondary Exhibition includes works of art that were created by Alachua County students during the 2016-2017 school year.
-It is Saturday, April 22 through Tuesday, May 4, and the opening reception is Thursday, May 4.
+It continues through Tuesday, May 4, and the reception is Thursday, May 4.

 Gainesville Police Department Community Calendar: Did you know that GPD has a community calendar?
 The calendar shows meetings like neighborhood crime watch meetings, the Black-on-Black Task Force meetings and the Homeless Coalition meetings.
 Click here to find out the dates of these meetings and more!